jberger28/modified-gateway/README.md

-# Mozilla WebThings Gateway with Modifications by Jared Berger, Karol Regula, and Kelly Shaw
+# Mozilla WebThings Gateway
+## With Modifications by Jared Berger, Karol Regula, and Kelly Shaw

 Web of Things gateway connected to a distibuted, NoSQL Cassandra database.